 “Criminal penalties for drug use and/or possession aren’t particularly effective at deterring use.” —Albert Garcia-Romeu, PhD

-With decriminalization, it’s likely that more people across the country will become curious about psychedelic mushrooms and want to experiment with them, says Albert Garcia-Romeu, PhD, an instructor and researcher at Johns Hopkins University School of Medicine who specializes in psychedelics.
+With decriminalization and legalization, it’s likely that more people across the country will become curious about psychedelic mushrooms and want to experiment with them, says Albert Garcia-Romeu, PhD, an assistant professor of psychiatry and behavioral sciences at Johns Hopkins University School of Medicine who specializes in psychedelics.
 “My concern is that like most drugs, psilocybin can be abused and carries risk, and that local decriminalization initiatives like those in Denver may open the door to an uptick in irresponsible use, particularly by individuals claiming to provide ‘therapeutic’ services, but who have little or no qualification to do so, and among vulnerable populations like people struggling with depression or other mental health conditions,” he says.
 Dr. Garcia adds that if there’s an uptick in irresponsible psilocybin use, it will work against the medical community’s lobbying efforts to study its benefits.

 Still, Dr. Garcia personally sees the Denver’s decriminalization of psilocybin mushrooms as a step forward.
 “Criminal penalties for drug use and/or possession aren’t particularly effective at deterring use, and generally tend to penalize already marginalized communities like the poor and people of color,” he says, adding that criminal charges for psilocybin possession comprise only a very small percentage of drug arrests.

-For now, we’ll have to watch what happens in Denver to see how it sets the tone for cities nationwide.
+For now, we’ll have to watch what happens in Oregon, Oakland, and Denver to see how it sets the tone for cities and states nationwide.
 “I am cautiously optimistic about the ramifications of the vote in Denver and other similar initiatives, but ultimately time will tell how this plays out,” says Dr. Garcia.

 Loading More Posts...